 With MOH, my kindergartener and preschoolers and I started with the very beginning of Creation and progressed from there.
 Of course, the first time through with mostly young children, we could skip certain topics that were just too deep for them.
 But because this curriculum is chronological, my kids have a good basic understanding of the whole flow of world history.
 I can’t say I had that until college!

-Christian World View
+Mystery of History has a Christian World View

 This curriculum is written from a Christian World View.
 We loved learning the Biblical stories right in line with world history.
 This kind of study fights against the compartmentalization of our faith.
 And Biblical history makes so much more sense when you know what’s going on in the broader world at the same time.
 As a Christian, I believe that all of human history is God’s story of redemption.
 This curriculum supports me in my endeavour to pass that worldview on to my kids.